 Pensions are typically held in trust outside your estate and so continue to be free of inheritance tax (IHT) in most cases.
-HMRC require tax-free benefits to be set up within two years of death.
-If you make a pension contribution, move funds into drawdown or reduce the income you are drawing from your drawdown plan while in ill health or within two years of death the funds may still be liable to IHT.
+Death benefits set up more than two years after death may lose their tax-free status.
+If you make a pension contribution or reduce the income you are drawing from your drawdown plan while in ill health or within two years of death the funds may still be liable to IHT.
 Tax charges may also apply if you exceed the lifetime allowance and die before age 75.

 This information is based on our current understanding (6 April 2016) of pension rules and is subject to change.
 Tax rules & benefits can change and their value will depend on your personal circumstances.